Contents

 - Country of origin: France

 As one of the premier names in gourmet kitchen cookware, Le Creuset’s Signature Skillet doesn’t disappoint.
-It boasts a nonstick surface of enameled cast iron that eliminates any need for the material’s traditional seasoning and maintenance.
+It boasts an enameled cast iron surface that is naturally less sticky and eliminates any need for the material’s traditional seasoning and maintenance.
 In fact, this enamel is formulated for high-temperature cooking (it’s oven-safe to 500F) and develops a natural patina over time that keeps it easy to clean.

 Cooks love this skillet’s ergonomic design and heat retention abilities, as well as its durable porcelain enamel that rarely chips and is dishwasher safe.
 It’s relatively light for cast iron, which makes it more maneuverable around the kitchen.